 No Content Set

 Website.Models.ViewModels.Components.General.ButtonGroups.PdfButtonGroupComponentVm

-What types of Licence are available?
+What types of licence are available?

-Two types of licences are available for the postal sector.
+Two types of licences are available:

-• Class II - for entities providing postal services, which are designated as a public postal operator and are subject to the universal service obligation.
+• Class II - for entities providing postal services, which are designated as a public postal operator and are subject to the universal service obligation

+No Content Set